47degrees/LambdaTestAsync/README.md

 ## Extensions

-LambdaTestAsync is not limited to just treams of Actor messages of Json logs.
+LambdaTestAsync is not limited to just streams of Actor messages or Json logs.
 Other kinds of event streams can be supported by extending the `Events[T]` trait.
-The two built-in streams use Akka actors within their implementation and thier code can serve as samples for adding new stream types.
+The two built-in streams use Akka actors within their implementation and their code can serve as samples for adding new stream types.

-As discussed above it is also possible to write customized tests by extending the `EvbtTest[T]` trait.
-Custom event output can be provided by defining new values for the `expectEvents` ` show` parameter with type `Some[T=>String]` which converts each event into a print string.
+As discussed above it is also possible to write customized tests by extending the `EventTest[T]` trait.
+Custom event output can be provided by defining new values for the `expectEvents` `show` parameter with type `Some[T=>String]` which converts each event into a print string.